 Treasurer: John Tillotson (nominated by Rob Jackson, Seconded by Ken Moore)

 Susan Lonsdale, Ken Moore, Adam Sharples, John Walters and Simon Williets were elected onto the Committee.
 Andy Wiley was invited to join the Committee, which means we now have a representative from Montenotte Road.

-The meeting finished and everyone then socialised with drinks, snacks and conversation.
+The meeting finished, and everyone then socialised with drinks, snacks and conversation.